Experts open time capsule found at Gen. Lee statue site

 Associated Press

 RICHMOND, Va.
-(AP) — Conservation experts in Virginia’s capital Tuesday pulled buttons, coins, documents and other artifacts from a time capsule found in the remnants of a pedestal that once held a statue of Confederate Gen. Robert E. Lee.
+(AP) — Conservation experts in Virginia’s capital Tuesday pulled books, coins, ammunition, documents and other artifacts from a time capsule found in the remnants of a pedestal that once held a statue of Confederate Gen. Robert E. Lee.

-The lead conservator for the Virginia Department of Historic Resources, Kate Ridgway, said that the measurements and material, copper, match historical accounts, so they believe it’s the 1887 time capsule they’ve been looking for.
+The lead conservator for the Virginia Department of Historic Resources, Kate Ridgway, said that the measurements and material, copper, match historical accounts.
+As the contents inside were unpacked, they appeared to match the description of the 1887 time capsule they had been looking for.

 “It does appear that this is the box we expected,” she told reporters.